Offline Time-Independent Multi-Agent Path Planning: Proofs of Computational Complexity

+\emph{C. The formula is satisfiable if a potential cyclic deadlock exists.} To form a potential cyclic deadlock, for each variable decider, one or several agents try to move along either an upper or a lower path.
+Consider assigning an opposite value against the used path to the variable.
+For instance, if $c^1_2$ and $c^2_2$ involve in the deadlock at the variable decider (see Fig.~\ref{fig:3-sat-deadlocks}), then assign \false to $x_2$.
+This assignment must satisfy the formula because at least one literal in each clause becomes true; otherwise, at least one clause constrainer exists such that the first vertex is empty, i.e., no deadlock.

+\emph{D. All potential cyclic deadlocks are reachable.} So far, we established the claim that a potential cyclic deadlock exists if and only if the formula is satisfiable.
+Next, we claim that all potential cyclic deadlocks are reachable.
+According to the above discussion, given a potential cyclic deadlock, the corresponding satisfiable assignment exists.
+Consider the execution of Part~B using this assignment, slightly changing Step~2.
+In this step, we can choose arbitrary agents for each clause constrainer.
+Therefore, it is possible to choose agents involved in the potential cyclic deadlock.
+As a result, this deadlock is reachable. \end{proof}

-Figure~\ref{fig:3-sat-multiple-edges} shows an example of the clause constraiener for $C^2$.
+In the proof of Lemma~\ref{lemma:deadlock-np-comp}, we used multiple edges in a gadget \textit{clause constrainer} for the reduction from 3-SAT.
+Since OTIMAPP assumes a simple graph (i.e., no multiple edges), we complement how to convert it to a \emph{correct} OTIMAPP instance.
+Figure~\ref{fig:3-sat-multiple-edges} shows an example of the clause constrainer for $C^2$.
 Recall that a clause constrainer contains all goals for the corresponding clause agents.
 In this new gadget, we add intermediate vertices for each edge that potentially leads to cyclic deadlocks.
-For each agent $c^i_j$, a new agent $\hat{c}^i_j$ is introduced.
+For each agent $c^j_k$, a new agent $\hat{c}^j_k$ is introduced.
 Its start is the intermediate vertex.
-Its goal is the original goal of $c^i_j$.
-We furthermore change a goal for $c^i_j$ to starts of $\hat{c}^i_j$.

-Consider replacing all old clause constrainers with this new gadgets.
+Its goal is the original goal of $c^j_k$.
+We furthermore change a goal for $c^j_k$ to starts of $\hat{c}^j_k$.
+Consider now replacing all old clause constrainers with this new gadgets.
 The translation is done in polynomial time.
 The rest of the proof is straightforward from Lemma~\ref{lemma:deadlock-np-comp}.